oracle/graal/docs/reference-manual/native-image/BuildBundles.md

 ## Building with bundles

 Let's assume that a previously built image is used in production and once in a while an unexpected exception is thrown at runtime.
-Since we still have the bundle that was used to create that image it is trivial to build a variant of that image with debugging support.
+Since we still have the bundle that was used to create that image, it is trivial to build a variant of that image with debugging support.
 We use `--bundle-apply=micronautguide.nib` like this:

 ```text